LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/multi-factor-authentication/passkey/overview.md

 # MFA Passkey API Overview

 The **MFA Passkey APIs** enable multi-factor authentication through passkeys, providing an additional layer of security for user authentication.
 These APIs support the registration, verification, and reset of passkeys for MFA purposes.
-The following are the key API functions available in this suite:
+The following are the key API functions available in this suite.

 ## API Endpoints